 The following chart shows the state-required minimum number of credits students need, by year of expected graduation (also known as “Class.”)
 A student’s Class is determined by the year he or she enters 9th grade.
-For example, a student who entered 9th grade in the fall of 2015 is the “Class of 2019.”
+For example, a student who enters 9th grade in the fall of 2021 is the “Class of 2025.”

 High School and Beyond Plan

 The High School and Beyond Plan is a graduation requirement.
 This document is designed to help students think about their future and choose coursework that prepares them for their goals after high school.